Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Results

 with $g_0$ the bare running coupling of the theory.
 However, if one used $1/a$ as the energy scale at which to define $g_0$, the bare coupling $g_0(1/a)$ is not uniquely defined.

 When fitting to the data of the potential $V(N_y)$, we also include a term proportional to $\gamma/N_y$ corresponding to the Lüscher term with $\gamma$ as a fit parameter.
 Indeed, the inclusion of this term in the fit improves the $\chi^2/\mathrm{dof}$ significantly.
-The $1/r$ term indeed describes the data excellently, which can be see in \cref{fig:1or} where we plot $V(N_y) -\sigma N_y$ - c as a function of $N_y$.
+The $1/r$ term indeed describes the data excellently, which can be seen in \cref{fig:1or} where we plot $V(N_y) -\sigma N_y - c$ as a function of $N_y$.
 The dashed line is the fitted curve, the shapes represent the data points.
 Note that the relative contribution of the Lüscher term is still only around $0.1 \%$ for large $g^2$ and $0.5 \%$ for small $g^2$, which is why the $1/r$ term is invisible in \cref{fig:potfitexample}.

 The results for the Lüscher term ($\gamma$ in \cref{eq:V}) are plotted in \cref{fig:lusch} as a function of $g^2$.
 For $g^2<2$ the value of $\gamma$ trends towards large negative values.
-For large $g^2$-values, on the other hand the measured $\gamma$-values tends towards zero.
-While the measured value of $\gamma$ is at $g^2=8$ still a factor of about eight larger in modulus than the expected $-\pi/24$, the modulus is smaller than $\pi/24$ at $g^2=95$, see the lower panel.
+For large $g^2$-values, on the other hand the measured $\gamma$-values tend towards zero.
+While the measured value of $\gamma$ is at $g^2=8$ still a factor of about eight larger in modulus than $-\pi/24$, the modulus is smaller than $\pi/24$ at $g^2=95$, see the lower panel.
 Therefore, there is a $g^2$-value between $8$ and $95$ where $\gamma = -\pi/24$.
-Moreover, the observed value fo $\gamma$ appears to approach zero slowly for $g^2\to\infty$.
-At $g^2=\infty$, $\gamma$ must equal zero as the magnetic part in the Hamiltonian becomes irrelevant.
+Moreover, the observed value of $\gamma$ appears to approach zero slowly for $g^2\to\infty$.
+At $g^2=\infty$, $\gamma$ must equal zero as the magnetic part in the Hamiltonian becomes irrelevant, as also confirmed by the strong coupling expansion.

 In the upper panel of \cref{fig:lusch} we show the best fit value for $\gamma$ for three different transversal widths $N_x$ of the lattice.
-At large values of $g^2$, we observe a mild dependence on $N_x$, see the inlet in the figure.
-However, there appears to be no monotonous convergence in $N_x$. $N_x=4$ results lie in between the $N_x=5$ and $N_x=3$ results only for a small intermediate region of about $3<g^2<4.5$.
+At large values of $g^2$, we observe a mild dependence on $N_x$, see the inset in the figure.
+However, there appears to be no monotonic convergence in $N_x$. $N_x=4$ results lie in between the $N_x=5$ and $N_x=3$ results only for a small intermediate region of about $3<g^2<4.5$.
 For small values of $g^2$, finite size effects quickly become larger than $100\%$.

 Finally, for the largest $N_x$-value, we observe a fish bone structure in the $g^2$-value region between $4$ and $7$.
 This is a hysteresis-like effect introduced by the DMRG on MPS algorithm used, which utilizes the converged state of the next largest $g^2$ as the initial state for every new value of $g^2$.
 It is usually too small to be relevant but can be seen here due to the relatively small contribution of the Lüscher term in this model that makes it more sensitive to such effects.
 The effect is short-lived in the sense that, once a sufficient accumulation of error has taken place, the DMRG algorithm will converge back to the correct state.